openhwgroup/cv-hpdcache/README.md

 ![HPDcache CI](https://github.com/openhwgroup/cv-hpdcache/actions/workflows/test.yml/badge.svg)

-The HPDcache is an open-source High-Performance, Multi-requester, Out-of-Order L1 Dcache for RISC-V cores and accelerators.
+The HPDcache is an open-source hardware High-Performance, Multi-requester, Out-of-Order L1 Dcache for RISC-V cores and accelerators.

 ## List of Features

-- Support for multiple outstanding requests per requester.
+- Support for multiple outstanding requests per requester
-- Support for multiple outstanding read and writes to memory.
+- Support for multiple outstanding read and writes to memory
-- Any given requester can access 1 to 64 bytes of a cacheline per cycle.
+- Any given requester can access 1 to 64 bytes of a cacheline per cycle
 - Non-allocate, write-through policy or allocate, write-back policy.
-Either one or both are supported simultaneously at cacheline granularity.
+Either one or both are supported simultaneously at cacheline granularity
-- Hardware write-buffer to mask the latency of write acknowledgements from the memory system.
+- Hardware write-buffer to mask the latency of write acknowledgements from the memory system
-- For address-overlapping transactions, the cache guarantees that these are committed in the order in which they are consumed from the requesters.
+- For address-overlapping transactions, the cache guarantees that these are committed in the order in which they are consumed from the requesters
-- For non-address-overlapping transactions, the cache may execute them in an out-of-order fashion to improve performance.
+- For non-address-overlapping transactions, the cache may execute them in an out-of-order fashion to improve performance
-- Supports Cache Management Operations (CMOs): cache invalidation and prefetch operations, and memory fences for multi-core synchronisation.
+- Supports RISC-V Cache Management Operations (CMOs): cache invalidation and prefetch operations, and memory fences for multi-core synchronisation
-  Cache invalidation operations support the ones defined in the RISC-V CMO Standard.
+- Supports RISC-V Atomic Memory Operations (AMOs) as defined in RISC-V's A extension
-- Support for Atomic Memory Operations (AMOs) as defined in RISC-V's A extension.
+- Comply to the RISC-V Weak Memory Ordering (RVWMO) consistency model
-- Comply to the RISC-V Weak Memory Ordering (RVWMO) consistency model.
+- Written in SystemVerilog at the RT level

 ## Documentation